Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 Personal umbrella insurance is designed to help protect against that gap.

-In our experience, umbrella insurance conversations usually begin when clients realize their financial situation has changed, but their liability limits have not.
-An umbrella policy is often less about expecting a lawsuit and more about keeping a single unexpected event from impacting long-term financial goals.
+In our experience, conversations about umbrella insurance often begin when clients realize their financial situation has changed, but their liability limits have not.
+An umbrella policy is often less about expecting a lawsuit and more about helping prevent a single unexpected event from impacting long-term financial goals.

 What Is Umbrella Insurance — and Do You Really Need It?